AAAIAnonymous/Anonymous/README.md

 ## Overview

 This repository contains the source code and documentation for the paper "2D Gaussian Bayesian Neural Network" submitted to the AAAI conference.
-The implementation includes the model architecture, training scripts, evaluation metrics, and supplementary materials necessary for replicating the results presented in the paper.

 ## Repository Structure